peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 Exit Amazon Q CLI so that you are at the terminal.
 We will use both the cli and the hand crafting methods.

-> **Note!** Currently the capabilities of adding mcp servers via the cli have one limitation which means that you will currently need to edit the configration file.
-This is because you cannot supply args (see [GitHub issue](https://github.com/aws/amazon-q-developer-cli/issues/2025) to track status).

 **Adding MCP Servers via the cli**